atc-project/attack-navigator/README.md

+# RE&CT Navigator

+is a full compy of ATT&CK® Navigator.
+All the hard work was done my MITRE ATT&CK team.
+The changes are:

+1. RE&CT STIX support added
+2. RE&CT `domain` support in the Navigator Layers added
+3. RE&CT stages are being used in place of ATT&CK tactics (for RE&CT `domain`)

+Basically, it supports both ATT&CK and RE&CT Layers.
+You only need to use different `domains` in the Layer files if you would like to use both in one app.
+That's it.

 # ATT&CK® Navigator
 The ATT&CK Navigator is designed to provide basic navigation and annotation of [ATT&CK](https://attack.mitre.org) matrices, something that people are already doing today in tools like Excel.
 We've designed it to be simple and generic - you can use the Navigator to visualize your defensive coverage, your red/blue team planning, the frequency of detected techniques or anything else you want to do.
 The Navigator doesn't care - it just allows you to manipulate the cells in the matrix (color coding, adding a comment, assigning a numerical value, etc.).
 We thought having a simple tool that everyone could use to visualize the matrix would help make it easy to use ATT&CK.